dragan224/Donesi.com/README.md

 # Donesi.com
 ## donesi.py

-A python3 script that takes (url of donesi restaurant, price, range) as arguments and prints out all meal combos with the cost in the range [price-range, price].
+A python3 script that takes (url of donesi restaurant, price, range) as arguments and prints out all meal combos with cost in the range [price-range, price].

 Example usage:
 ```